barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 > After the meal, Paichang led the monks to the foot of a rock on the far side of the mountain.
 And there, with his staff, he poked out the body of a dead fox.
 He then performed the ceremony of cremation.

-A ceremony is maybe the best answer to the question asked to both Paichangs.
+Maybe, a ceremony is the best answer to the question asked to both Paichangs.
 Ritual and art, is that the answer?

 ## A read about doctrines